China confident it can clinch U.S. trade pact, Trump demands 'real deal'

 “It will be a win-win situation if a deal is realized.
 But if not, more fights and talks will continue alternately for a longer while.
 Chinese society should maintain a calm attitude.”

-Reporting by John Ruwitch and Wang Jing in Shanghai and Makini Brice in Washington; Editing by Kim Coghill
+Reporting by John Ruwitch and Wang Jing in Shanghai, Philip Wen in Beijing and Makini Brice in Washington; Writing by Ben Blanchard; Editing by Kim Coghill